Bordeaux: Weekend education

-Main sights
+Attractions and tourism

+In October 2021, Bordeaux was shortlisted for the European Commission's 2022 European Capital of Smart Tourism award along with Copenhagen, Dublin, Florence, Ljubljana, Palma de Mallorca, and Valencia.

 Heritage and architecture

 Bordeaux is classified "City of Art and History".
-The city is home to 362 monuments historiques (only Paris has more in France) with some buildings dating back to Roman times.
-Bordeaux, Port of the Moon, has been inscribed on UNESCO World Heritage List as "an outstanding urban and architectural ensemble".
+The city is home to 362 monuments historiques (national heritage sites), with some buildings dating back to Roman times.
+Bordeaux's Port of the Moon has been inscribed on the UNESCO World Heritage List as "an outstanding urban and architectural ensemble".

 Bordeaux is home to one of Europe's biggest 18th-century architectural urban areas, making it a sought-after destination for tourists and cinema production crews.
 It stands out as one of the first French cities, after Nancy, to have entered an era of urbanism and metropolitan big scale projects, with the team Gabriel father and son, architects for King Louis XV, under the supervision of two intendants (Governors), first Nicolas-François Dupré de Saint-Maur then the Marquis de Tourny.

 Saint-André Cathedral, Saint-Michel Basilica and Saint-Seurin Basilica are part of the World Heritage Sites of the Routes of Santiago de Compostela in France.
 The organ in Saint-Louis-des-Chartrons is registered on the French monuments historiques.